 Lastly, this one is short and sweet.
 As a brand director, one of the things that I often tell founders wondering if they currently have a strong brand is to simply ask themselves, “Would my ideal customer be proud to walk through a crowded mall on a Saturday afternoon in a shirt with my brand’s name front and center on their chest?”

-If you could honestly answer “yes” to that question—you probably already have the answer to whether you have a strong brand.
+If you could honestly answer that question with a resounding, "Yes"—you probably already have the answer to whether or not you have a strong brand.